Boygenius play all of their songs at 'The Tour' warm-up show

 Remaining songs from the debut release – ‘Bite The Hand’, ‘Ketchum, ID’ and ‘Stay Down’ – were also played during the encore, meaning that the trio performed their entire discography at the show.

-Check out fan-captured footage of the show below, as well as the full setlist (via Setlist.FM).
+Check out fan-captured footage of the show below, as well as the full setlist.

 🎥 | boygenius performing 'True Blue' ✨pic.twitter.com/KDkOznoF0v